-Toronto Mortgage Calculator
+Toronto Mortgage Payment Calculator

 Why use a Toronto mortgage calculator?

-Using a mortgage payment calculator specific to your city is the best way to understand the real cost of a a mortgage where you live.
+Using a mortgage payment calculator specific to your city is the best way to understand the real cost of a mortgage where you live.
 This is especially true in Toronto, as there are several unique regulations and taxes associated with purchasing a home in the Greater Toronto Area.
-This is of course, in additional to the fees that are consistent across Canada.
+This is of course, in addition to the fees that are consistent across Canada.

 To better understand the additional costs that are automatically factored into the above Toronto mortgage calculator, we've included details below.

 Canada-wide mortgage regulations are set by the Ministry of Finance to help protect homebuyers and lenders.
 These regulations include guidelines on minimum down payments, maximum amortization period and mortgage default insurance (often known as CMHC insurance).
 These are included in our Toronto mortgage calculator and their details are listed below as follows:

 - The minimum down payment in Canada is 5% of any value under $500,000, plus 10% of the value between $500,000 and $1,000,000.
 For homes priced above $1,000,000, the minimumm down payment is 20%.

 - The maximum amortization is 25 years for down payments under 20% and 35 years for higher down payments.

 - Mortgage default insurance must be purchased for down payments between 5% and less than 20%.
 Visit Ratehub.ca’s CMHC insurance page for more details.